garner1/graviti/HEsegmentation/README.md

 The input is the image file to segment: /path/to/img

-The output is an .npz file containg the 'X' array with nuclei centroids
+The output is an .npz file containg the 'X' array with nuclei centroids: /path/to/img.npz